arb_poly.h – polynomials over the real numbers¶

 Uses the formulas

-\[ \begin{align}\begin{aligned}\tan^{-1}(f(x)) = \int f'(x) / (1+f(x)^2) dx,\\\sin^{-1}(f(x)) = \int f'(x) / (1-f(x)^2)^{1/2} dx,\\\cos^{-1}(f(x)) = -\int f'(x) / (1-f(x)^2)^{1/2} dx,\end{aligned}\end{align} \]
+\[ \begin{align}\begin{aligned}\tan^{-1}(f(x)) = \int f'(x) / (1+f(x)^2) dx,\\\sin^{-1}(f(x)) = \int f'(x) / (1-f(x)^2)^{1/2} dx,\\\cos^{-1}(f(x)) = -\int f'(x) / (1-f(x)^2)^{1/2} dx,\end{aligned}\end{align} \]adding the inverse function of the constant term in f as the constant of integration.

 The underscore methods supports aliasing of the input and output arrays.
 They require that flen and n are greater than zero.

-void arb_poly_exp_series_basecase(arb_poly_t f, const arb_poly_t h, slong n, slong prec)
+void arb_poly_exp_series_basecase(arb_poly_t f, const arb_poly_t h, slong n, slong prec)¶

-void arb_poly_exp_series(arb_poly_t f, const arb_poly_t h, slong n, slong prec)
+void arb_poly_exp_series(arb_poly_t f, const arb_poly_t h, slong n, slong prec)¶

 Sets \(f\) to the power series exponential of \(h\), truncated to length \(n\).